SchlossLab/Zackular_AbAOMDSS_mSphere_2015/Zackular_AbAOMDSS_GutMicrobes_2015.md

 ***The microbial community is dynamic.***
-Using mice that were colonized with human feces, we observed that the the level of tumor burden was associated with the amount of change in the community structure over the course of the AOM-DSS model {Baxter, 2014 #3469}.
-In the current study, however, there was a non-significant association between the change in the community structure as measured by the \theta<sub>YC</sub> metric of community structure similarity and tumor burden (\rho=0.26, P=0.08; Figure 4A).
-The mice that did not receive antibiotics and those that received the $\Delta$ vancomycin and $\Delta$ metronidazole treatments changed the most over the course of the model.
-When we investigated the temporal progression of the three OTUs that were important in predicting the number of tumors based on the starting and final community structure (i.e. OTUs 3, 6, and 19) we observed a dynamic progression across the model.
-Not sure what else to say here...
+Using mice that were colonized with human feces, we previously reported that tumor burden was associated with the amount of change in the community structure over the course of the AOM-DSS model {Baxter, 2014 #3469}.
+In the current study, however, there was a non-significant association between the change in the community structure as measured by the $\theta$<sub>YC</sub> metric of community structure similarity and tumor burden ($\rho$=0.26, P=0.08; Figure 4A).
+We did observe that mice that did not receive antibiotics and those that received the $\Delta$ vancomycin and $\Delta$ metronidazole treatments changed the most over the course of the model.
+When Interestingly, when we investigated the temporal progression of the three OTUs that were important most important for in predicting the number of tumors based on the starting and final community structure (i.e. OTUs 3, 6, and 19; Figure 2B) we observed a dynamic progression across the model.
+These data suggest that the magnitude of change that occurs in a microbial community during tumorigenesis may not influence tumor burden.
+Instead, specific changes in community structure and the abundance of tumor-associated bacterial populations mediate tumor burden.

 ***Antibiotic intervention narrows possible mechanisms of microbiome involvement in tumorigenesis.***
-The AOM-DSS model has been shown to reproduce the patterns seen in human CRC.
-AOM induces DNA damage and the DSS treatments induces inflammation.
-To determine whether the gut microbiome facilitates tumorigenesis by modulating AOM-induced mutations or inflammation, we performed two antibiotic intervention experiments.
+Antibiotic intervention narrows possible mechanisms of microbiome involvement in tumorigenesis.
+The AOM-DSS model has been shown to reproduce the patterns seen in human CRC, but the microbial contribution has not been elucidated.
+To determine whether the gut microbiome facilitates tumorigenesis by modulating AOM-induced mutations or DSS-induced inflammation, we performed two antibiotic intervention experiments.
 We first treated mice with the full antibiotic cocktail two weeks prior to the administration of AOM and up until the first round of DSS (Figure 1A).
 We found that these mice had a similar tumor burden to untreated mice (Figure 5).
 Next, we treated mice before the second round of DSS administration, following the initiation of AOM/DSS mediated tumorigenesis and inflammation (Figure 1A).
 In this treatment, there was a significant decrease in the number of tumors (Figure 5).
-These results suggest that the gut microbiome mediated affect on CRC is independent of AOM carcinogenesis.
+These results suggest that the gut microbiome mediated affect on CRC is independent of AOM-mediated carcinogenesis.
 Furthermore, it shows that targeting the gut microbiome at later stages of tumor growth is a viable option for minimizing tumorigenesis and highlights microbiome manipulation as a potential therapeutic in CRC.

 **Discussion**